nstarke/nstarke.github.io/_posts/2021-08-27-hexdump-to-binary.md

 00000060: 0000 0000                                ....
 ```

-## Bash one-liner for converting hexdump to back to binary
+## Bash one-liner for converting hexdump back to binary

 I looked extensively at tools that can convert a hexdump back to binary, and I could not find one that worked well.
 Then I realized I could easily do this with `awk` and `xxd`.
 Here is a one liner to convert hexdump back to binary: